 When does history end?
 For some, like today’s guest Clare Lise Kelly, it might be closer to the present than you think.
 Clare is an architectural historian here in Maryland whose focus is the preservation of mid-century modern architecture from the 1950s and 60s.
 She literally wrote the book Montgomery Modern, focused on the architecture of Montgomery County, northwest of Washington D.C.
-From the future of office parks to Frank Lloyd Wright, there’s a lot to cover before we have to say so long.
-This is PreserveCast.
+From the future of office parks to Frank Lloyd Wright, there’s a lot to cover before we have to say so long on this episode of PreserveCast.

-CORRECTION: At around the 24:00 minute mark, Clare mentions an example of a building with a successfully fully restored facade.
+Producer's note: At around the 24:00 minute mark, Clare mentions an example of a building with a successfully, fully-restored facade.
 She said the Seagram Building, but was actually intending to reference the Lever House.

 From buildings to furniture to fine art, there are few historic objects or items that Dr. Susan Buck would be unable to analyze through the microscopic examination of paint samples.
 Join us for a conversation about Susan’s work on projects from Monticello in Charlottesville, Virginia to the Forbidden City in Beijing, China, and on items from 19th century Shaker furniture to Egyptian coffins from the 5th century B.C.
 What can we learn from a paint chip the size of a pin head?
 Find out on this week’s PreserveCast.

 As preservationists, we here at PreserveCast are usually concerned with the physical history; what we can know from the cold hard facts.
 But seeing as how it’s October and Halloween is around the corner, we thought we’d talk a little about haunted history.
 Author Colin Dickey joined me to talk about the history of ghost stories and share what we can learn from the places that scare us.
 The conversation ranges all the way from Silicon Valley to Richmond Virginia on this, the first ever PreserveCast Spooktacular!